inno-devops-labs/F23-intro-course-labs/lab8/ContainerList.md

 ```
 docker rmi e4d5895818a
 ```
 This command attempts to remove the `ubuntu:latest` image from my environment.
-If there are any running or stopped containers based on this image, the removal will fail, as indicated in the following output:
+If there are any running or stopped containers based on this image, the removal will fail, as indicated in the following **Output**:

 ![remove attemtp](https://github.com/AhmadTaha96/intro-course-labs/assets/91129320/f7f61f1f-44c2-4ba5-ae31-437fdc60df98)